 In addition to the obvious benefits of optimising the physical and mental health of children and the educational outcomes this can influence, the Ofsted inspection framework also has a clear focus on food, healthy eating, and the school food culture as a whole.
 Therefore there is no better time to review and develop your school's approach to food.

-Our newly-revised Food in Schools Framework is a great way of implementing a whole school approach to healthy eating and positive eating behaviours.
+Our Food in Schools Framework is a great way of implementing a whole school approach to nutrition and positive eating behaviours.
 The Food in Schools Framework is based on five factors: food provision, environment, ethos, education, and engagement, and all are equally important when promoting a positive nutritional environment.